 I am the originator of #twicket, the World’s First Live Broadcast of a Village Cricket Match, conceived as an idea to highlight the need for fast upload speeds on internet connections, and rural broadband issues in general, which quickly became a global phenomenon thanks to the support of Stephen Fry on Twitter.

 I help businesses, public and voluntary organisations to use social media to improve the way they communicate with their customers, constituents and supporters.
-I am a social reporter, helping events and organisations communicate their activities to the world, and I am a founder of the Huddersfield Social Media Cafe and a co-facilitator of #lgovsm, the weekly twitter chat about local government and social media.
+I am a social reporter, helping events and organisations communicate their activities to the world.
 I promote and facilitate the application of modern technologies and social media to society’s issues and problems.

 I was born and spent much of my earlier life in Nottingham, and went to university in Durham.
 I have lived and worked in the West Midlands, and now live in Huddersfield, West Yorkshire.
 I am a long-distance, mainly absentee, supporter of Notts County Football Club, avid follower of the England cricket team, and lover of what they call “classic rock” music, particularly Rush and Magnum.